 The Personal Services component of the budget consists of employee salaries and benefits.
 The largest portion of the Personal Services budget is made up of employee salaries.
 Salary accounts include regular salaries for full-time employees, part-time salaries and overtime salaries for hours.
-Personnel costs account for 46% of the total County Wide budget.
+Personnel costs account for 50% of the total County Wide budget.
+Of the 42 new positions for 2021, 87% are Public Safety.

-The following new positions are included in the FY 2020 budget effective October 1, 2019:
+The following new positions are included in the FY 2021 budget to start October 1, 2020: